 Net position is divided into three major categories.
-The first category, net investment in capital assets, provides the equity in property, plant, and equipment owned by the University.
-The next category is restricted net assets, which is divided two categories. nonexpendable into and expendable.
-The corpus of nonexpendable restricted resources is only available for investment purposes.
+The first category, net investment in capital assets, provides the equity in property, plant, and equipment owned by the University. category is restricted net assets, which is divided two categories. nonexpendable The corpus of nonexpendable expendable. restricted resources is only available for investment purposes.
 Expendable restricted net assets are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
-The final category is unrestricted net assets.
+The category is unrestricted net assets.
 Unrestricted assets are available to the institution for any lawful purpose of the University.